LegalizeAdulthood/cimple/readme.txt

 This subdirectory tree contains the CIMPLE distribution.
-It is currently a work in progress.
 It comprises the following components:

     1. Full MOF compiler.